-- Receipts and invoices related to the purchase and/or installation of a Networked L2 charger, labeled as paid - Installation information must include date of installation, installer/ contractor name, equipment cost, total installation cost, and town/ city building permit - 2.
-Customer's utility account number, service address, and billing address - 3.
-EV and EVSE information: make, model, year, serial number, EV Charger Unit Number/ MAC ID
+- 1. Receipts and invoices related to the purchase and/or installation of a Networked L2 charger, labeled as paid - a.
+Installation information must include date of installation, installer/ contractor name contractor license number, equipment cost, and total installation cost. - 2.
+Customer's utility account number, service address, and billing address. - 3.
+EV and EVSE information: make, model, year, serial number, EV Charger Unit Number/ MAC ID.

-If you are having trouble with your application, please contact your utility by emailing HomeEV@uinet.com for UI or EversourceEVSupport@clearesult.com for ES, or by using the contact information provided in Section 8 of this guide.
+If you are having trouble with your application, please contact your utility's rebate and incentive processing partner, UI-Applications@ev.energy for UI or refer to the Eversource website for Eversource, or by using the contact information provided in Section 8 of this guide.
 A Program associate will support you and/or may provide an alternate application method.